BergerMarcin/around-world-front-vue/README.md

 1. ~~Try implementation of `vue-leaflet` thought stoped development of this package (insted custom applying `leaflet` in Vue3)~~
 2. ~~Create local JSON-server as source of hotel data~~
 3. ~~Move hotels to `store` (`Pinia`)~~
-4. Create correct fetching data with Axios (~~http-client, api-service, error handling, error notification~~, validate/typeguard data/DTO)
+4. ~~Create correct fetching data with Axios (http-client, api-service, error handling, error notification, validate/typeguard data/DTO)~~
+6. ~~Grouping markers in case they are close each other.
+Style~~
-6. Hotel modal on popup click.
+7. Hotel modal on popup click.
 Modal with hotel details & ATC (add-to-cart).
-7. Cart modal with remove-item & buy-all CTA buttons
+8. Cart modal with remove-item & buy-all CTA buttons
 ---
-8. Scrape hotel data & add to JSON-fixture
+9. ~~Scrape hotel data & add to JSON-fixture~~
-9. Add searching by `localization` & `date` & `dateAccurancy` (add them to `store`)
+10. Add searching by `localization` & `date` & `dateAccurancy` (add them to `store`)

 ### BE & DB